craigbuckler/oldclink/src/pages/book-accommodation/terms.md

 ## Complaints
 We hope you enjoy your stay.
 In the unlikely event of dissatisfaction with the property, please contact us immediately so we have an opportunity to rectify the problem.

+## Other queries?
+Please [contact Sarah]([root]book-accommodation/) if you have further questions about The Old Clink self-catering holiday accommodation or Budleigh Salterton.